Yusuf11806/Analytics-for-HR-Database/README.md

 The data analytics code can be run in Google Colab using Python.
 Data is available in both numerical and categorical formats.
-The dataset used was taken from Kaggle. https://www.kaggle.com/datasets/khanhtang/human-resources-dataset
+The dataset used was taken from Kaggle. https://www.kaggle.com/datasets/khanhtang/human-resources-dataset The analytical result can be seen in Report.docx